rephus/paytest/README.md

 - Added pagination (limit, from filters) on list of payments endpoint
 - Comprehensive test coverage on tests, DB methods, API and serializers

+### Project structure
+This is the structure of the modules in the project, it follows the model-view-controller pattern.

+- src/main/resources/db : Folder with all migrations tu run with Flyway
+- src/main/resources/application.conf: Configuration file for the server
+- src/main/scala/paytest: Where the code of the app is
+    - Boot: App entrypoint, we run DB migrations and initialize the Spray REST API service
+    - controller: contains the endpoints, and their actions, response serialization happens implicitly
+    - model: contains the classes and the DB mapping
+    - view: contains the JSON serializers
+    - service: contains the DB acctions (insert, select, update, delete...)

+All tests are inside src/test/scala/paytest, following a similar model-view-controller structure.
+There is also another application.conf file with the H2 database details only for tests.

 ## Implementation comments

 This is the list of this that I did or didn't do, most of them don't provide any value to the showcase of this project, but they are used to simplify the implementation.